OWCP Longshore Disbursement System (LDS) 2013

 What are the procedures for correcting inaccurate or erroneous information?

-Claimants can contact the closest OWCP-DLHWC office and provide amended information.
+Claimants can contact the closest OWCP-DCMWC office and provide amended information.
+They are also periodically contacted by DCMWC claims administrators to request updated information for their claim.

 How are individuals notified of the procedures for correcting their information?

-At the time they file the claim they are informed that they should contact the office should there be any changes in the information provided.
+When they file the claim, they are told to contact the office should there be any changes in the information provided.
+DCMWC also regularly communicates with the claimant providing the opportunity for correction of information throughout the life of the claim.

 If no formal redress is provided, what alternatives are available to the individual?

-Individuals have access, redress, and amendment rights under the Privacy Act for their records, and the procedures pertaining thereto are documented in the SORN.
+Individuals have access, redress, and amendment rights under the Privacy Act for their records, and the procedures pertaining thereto are documented in the Privacy Act system of records notice.

 Privacy Impact Analysis